-The earlier single-observation experiments demonstrate correct behaviors of our analysis system using recursive filters.
+The earlier single observation experiments demonstrate correct behaviors of our analysis system using recursive filters.
 Subsequently, we move to the analysis of full 3D water vapor field from simulated SWV and surface moisture observations discussed in section 3.
-Three experiments are discussed in this section, which use different background error covariances.
-In all three cases, the observational data are error-free, and the analysis background was created by smoothing the truth 50 times, using a 2-D horizontal 9-point filter.
-Our main purpose in this study is to examine the ability of our 3DVAR system to analyze meso- and small-scale moisture structures from the SWV and surface observations with an initial guess that does not contain such structures.
+Three experiments that use different background error covariances are discussed in this section.
+In all three cases, the observational data are error free, and the analysis background was created by smoothing the truth 50 times using a two-dimensional horizontal ninepoint filter.
+Our main purpose in this study is to examine the ability of our 3DVAR system to analyze mesoand small-scale moisture structures from the SWV and surface observations with an initial guess that does not contain such structures.
 The background produced by smoothing truth is adequate for this purpose.
-Example horizontal and vertical cross-sections of this smoothed field can be found in Fig. 4 of LX06.
+An example of horizontal and vertical cross sections of this smoothed field can be found in Fig. 4 of LX06.

 In the first experiment, called ISO (Table 1), the correlation between any two points is only a function of their distance, so the covariance is isotropic; it is modeled using the isotropic recursive filter.
 The covariance is also assumed to be spatially homogeneous.
-For the latter two experiments, the correlation is the function of not only the distance but also the error structure; the covariance is therefore state-dependent (or flow-dependent) and is modeled using an anisotropic recursive filter.
-For the first of the two, called ANISO (Table 1), the error field is based on the truth field, i.e., the f in Eq.
-(6) is equal to the truth minus analysis background.
+For the latter two experiments, the correlation is the function of not only the distance but also the error structure; the covariance is therefore state dependent (or flow dependent) and is modeled using an anisotropic recursive filter.
+For the first of the two, called ANISO (Table 1), the error field is based on the truth field; that is, the f in Eq.
+(7) is equal to the truth minus analysis background.
 Through this experiment we can determine how well our analysis system can recover the 3D humidity field from the SWV and surface moisture observations under an ideal condition.
-For the second of the two anisotropic experiments (called UB, Table 1), the iterative procedure described in section 2c is employed, in which an estimate of the error field, as the difference between the first isotropic analysis and the background, is used for the subsequent anisotropic analysis.
+For the second of the two anisotropic experiments (called UB; Table 1), the iterative procedure described in section 2c is employed, in which an estimate of the error field, as the difference between the first isotropic analysis and the background, is used for the subsequent anisotropic analysis.

 a.
-Analysis with an isotropic background error covariance model filtering scales are chosen to be four grid intervals which are found to be nearly optimal for this case (see later discussion in subsection 6a).
-The choices of the geometric part of the filtering scales are, in practice, often linked to the observational network density; we want the observation innovation spreads far enough so that it at least covers the gaps between ground receiver stations (in the current case the station spacing is 4 grid intervals).
-The sensitivity of the analysis to the value of the de-correlation length scale is examined in subsection 6a.
+Analysis with an isotropic background error covariance model

+The one-dimensional fourth-order isotropic recursive filter is applied along each coordinate direction using one pass only (Purser et al. 2003a).
+The horizontal and vertical filtering scales are chosen to be four grid intervals, which are found to be nearly optimal for this case (see later discussion in section 6a).
+The choices of the geometric part of the filtering scales are, in practice, often linked to the observational network density; we want the observation innovations to spread far enough so that they at least cover the gaps between ground receiver stations (in the current case the station spacing is four grid intervals).
+The sensitivity of the analysis to the value of the decorrelation length scale is examined in section 6a.